Unluky13/MultiTenancy/README.md

       pattern: $"{{{MultiTenantAuthenticationMiddleware.RouteValueKey}}}/{{controller=Home}}/{{action=Index}}/{{id?}}");
 ```

-Having the tenant in the route makes it simpe to create a sevice to get the current tenant:
+Having the tenant in the route makes it simple to create a service to get the current tenant:

 ```
   public class TenantResolver